kailash-manasarovar/statement/docs/timeline/2023/september.md

 - My friend the Tibetan monk visits for a few days in September.
 - He came at my request when I was being terrorized online and I was very scared and stressed.
+- We had a marvelous few days together.
-- We are followed along the beach by a group of men who behave extremely strangely.
+- However, one afternoon we are followed along the beach by a group of men who behave extremely strangely.
 I would remember them again, and I saw one of them in town and I saw two of the others in the laundry one day.
-- One man, bald, 50s, was sitting on a normal chair close to the water.
+- One man, bald, 50s, was sitting on a chair close to the water.
-- Another man, dark, fat, wearing khakis and a white vest was roaming around, and he even came right up to where we were sitting and lingered around.
+- Another man, younger, 40s, dark, fat, wearing khakis and a white vest was roaming around, and he even came right up to where we were sitting and lingered around us close.
 - The bald man started to shout at him to move away.
 He didn't.
 He was furiously typing on his mobile phone.
 - My friend will remember all this as it was extremely odd.
-- I stood up to protect our spot somehow and I saw a man walking down the beach towards the town who looked like the trumpet teacher (but wasn't).
+- I stood up to protect our spot somehow and I saw a man walking down the beach towards the town who looked like the trumpet teacher (but wasn't probably, just the same build, too young again).
-- On another occasion we became embroiled in choreographed intrigue.
+- On another occasion we became embroiled in choreographed intrigue involving teachers from the conservatory.
 - Coming back from Las Rotas, when we got off the bus, Ana the violin teacher "bumps" into us.
 She's extremely angry.
 I know it's another choreographed deceit and I know it's all intended for me to see and wonder about, and get stressed about.
 - She's timed to meet us at exactly the right moment, and we have been constantly moving through the town and on public transport.
 - They knew exactly where I am at any given moment.
 - This could only be the case if they had full access to my mobile phone including the location function.
+- We see Paqui Fornet too one afternoon.
+I say "hi" and she ignores me.
-- During this time, there is much content related to "pandas" on my account and this, and consequent messages, leads me to believe that this is how they are referring to my friend.
+- During this time, there is much content related to "pandas" on my account and this, and consequent messages, leads me to believe that this is how they are referring to my Tibetan friend.

 ## Alex and Paul